Seminole Ranch Conservation Area

+Please respect Florida’s wildlife and use caution while visiting district lands.
+These are wild animals.
+For your safety, do not approach or feed any wild animal.
 A diversity of migratory and resident wading birds and waterfowl is frequently found at the conservation area.
 Occasional sightings include white ibis, roseate spoonbills, white pelicans, southern bald eagles and sandhill cranes.

 - The southwestern 6,000 acres of this conservation area comprise the Seminole Ranch Wildlife Management Area, which is seasonally hunted.
 View hunting information.

 - Year-round activities include fishing, horseback riding, primitive camping east of the river, hiking (4.3 miles of Florida National Scenic Trail — hikers, please check hunt dates), canoeing, boating, bicycling, wildlife viewing, picnicking and nature study. more info

 - The trails are seasonally flooded.